barath20/WebTestAutomationFramework/README.md

 *   **Cross-Platform**: Runs on Windows, Mac, and Linux.
 *   **ExtentReports 5**: Rich HTML reporting.
 *   **Log4j 2**: Secure and robust logging.

+## Note

+One test case fail purposefully to show screenshots in the report generation.